bllanos/image-annealing/README.md

 ### Code panics with errors such as BadDisplay, BadContext, or NotInitialized

-You may need to tell [wgpu](https://wgpu.rs/) to use a particular graphics backend.
+You may need to tell [wgpu][wgpu] to use a particular graphics backend.
 Refer to [wgpu's documentation](https://docs.rs/wgpu/latest/wgpu/struct.Backends.html) for a list of backends.

 <!-- TODO Try changing `wgpu::Backends::all()` in [`device.rs`](./image_annealing/src/compute/device.rs) to the backend you wish to use.
 In the future, we may allow the backend to be set by an easier method, such as an environment variable, for example. -->